 - Grading and compaction of the graveled surface of the fill pad surrounding the sand shed in preparation for applying hot asphalt pavement for this roadway and apron to ensure all-weather, yearround accessibility to the sand shed. - Installation of a buried sewer line from the sand shed to the major sewer line from the campground to the lagoons (for the connection of an oil/water/sand separator) and a buried water access line tie-in (for a potential future water supply and future staff restroom in the sand shed).
 Installing buried utility conduits and tie-ins prior to the asphalting component of this project would minimize future damage to the paved apron for the separator sewer connection and if funding is available to pipe water to the sand shed from the campground. - Installation of buried conduit for electrical connection and a future piped water supply to the Morefield horse corral and barn which could provide these utilities to that facility if funding is available.
 Installing these features now would avoid damage to the asphalt apron that will be placed around the sand shed in this project the corral meadow wetland and would damage wetland vegetation there.
-This Statement of Findings addresses the trenching of the new sewage line and the placement and connection of the proposed pipeline segment and connection.
+This Statement of Findings addresses the proposed trenching, placement and connection of the new sewage line. .